5. Shuffle all the Risk cards together and put them into a pile. The player with the high dice roll goes first, and play proceeds clockwise.

 Factories vs. Immediate Armies from Cards

 Cards work differently in the New Rules.
 There is no "perpetual growth" of values of turn-ins, for one.
-You can either turn in a set of cards at the start of your turn for some number of armies determined by die roll, or at the end of your turn to get a factory on one of your territories.
+You can either turn in a set of cards at the start of your turn for some number of armies determined by two-die roll (2-12 armies), or at the end of your turn to get a factory on one of your territories.
 Factories produce two armies on the territory where they are located, forever, but they may be conquered by other players, who then get the armies.
 For immediate armies from a card turn-in, roll two dice.

 Playing Poker for Control

 All armies are on the board at all times.
 If there are only two players, then four of these armies will be allied armies, able to be used by any and all "live" players.
 Each allied army is assigned at least one poker suit, i.e., hearts, diamonds, clubs, spades, or ♥ ♦ ♣ ♠.